If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

 - direct site links in descriptions

-5. Use the information from Pinterest Analytics to create a more successful future strategy
+5. Use the information from Pinterest Analytics to create a more successful future Pinterest marketing strategy.

 If you follow the strategies here and learn from the engagement you get, your Pinterest for Business account will continue to develop for the better, attract more of your target audience, and direct people to your site.